Batch supports sending push notifications directly to web browsers, on desktop and mobile, even if your website is closed.

 The push notification service then generates a public endpoint and sends it to the browser.

-Batch servers store that endpoint for the install and generate a "token".
+Batch servers store that endpoint for the installation and generate a "token".
 That token contains:

 An endpoint: the anonymous id generated by the push notification service for the browser (endpoint)

 The public key of the user's browser that allows it to decode the notification Batch will send (p256dh).
-The browser of every subscribers has a different public key.
+The browser of every subscriber has a different public key.